Surnet/swagger-jsdoc/docs/CLI.md

 #### Specify a definition file

-Swagger-jsdoc will read the `api` array in your definition file by default for file paths it should read.
+Swagger-jsdoc will read the `apis` array in your definition file by default for file paths it should read.

 ```
 $ swagger-jsdoc -d swaggerDef.js -o doc.json